RosaleeKnight/study-notes/cybersecurity-terminology.md

 Sqlmap: penetration testing tool that automates detecting and exploiting SQL injection flaws of database servers, which includes a detection engine and many niche features.

 TCPCrypt: automatically encrypts traffic whenever it can, and if the endpoint doesn’t support encryption, it falls back to TCP traffic.

+Tor (The Onion Router): service that anonymizes traffic and makes it difficult to trace the entry and exit points of web traffic.

 Wireshark: tool to locate, identify, and examine network packets to diagnose critical issues and spot security weaknesses.